Combining mask wearing, social distancing suppresses COVID-19 virus spread

 The model accounts for activity variability, meaning a few highly active nodes are responsible for much of the network's contacts.
 This mirrors the validated assumption that most people have few interactions and only a few interact with many others.
 Scenarios involving social distancing without mask wearing and vice versa were also tested by setting up the measures as separate variables.

-Using data collected by The New York Times to gauge the model's effectiveness, the researchers analyzed the cumulative cases per capita in all 50 states and the District of Columbia between July 14, 2020, when the Centers for Disease Control and Prevention officially recommended mask wearing, through Dec.
-10.

-In addition to showing the effects of combining mask wearing and social distancing, the model shows the critical need for widespread adherence to public health measures.
+In addition to showing the effects of combining mask wearing and social distancing, the model shows the critical need of widespread adherence to public health measures.

 ###